 - Explains research on SWE over the last 15 years

-- Offers an overview of the solubility of different compounds in subcritical water and related theoretical content
+- Offers an overview of the solubility of different compounds in SWE and related theoretical content

 - Discusses modeling of SWE and describes the development of a new model for this process